 Elemental Sulfur

 Elemental sulfur and aluminum sulfate are the most common amendments used to decrease the soil pH.
-Elemental sulfur is the safest option to decrease soil pH; it is relatively inexpensive and available via local agriculture suppliers and garden centers.
+Elemental sulfur is the safest option; it is relatively inexpensive and available via local agriculture suppliers and garden centers.
 Unfortunately, it is slow to react.
 Elemental sulfur must go through two processes, a biological process and a chemical process, before soil pH is decreased.
 This often takes 3 to 6 months of warm soil temperatures when soil biology is active.
-Aluminum sulfate reacts in the soil very quickly as it must only undergo a chemical process.
+Aluminum sulfate reacts very quickly in soil because it undergoes only a chemical process.
 The change in pH happens within days or weeks.
-However, aluminum sulfate is not an ideal amendment because requires more material than elemental sulfur to reduce the soil pH and aluminum is toxic to plants.
+However, aluminum sulfate is not an ideal amendment because it requires more material than elemental sulfur to reduce the soil pH, and aluminum is toxic to plants.

 Ammonium Sulfate

 Soils that are naturally high in pH or highly buffered will tend to return to their natural state.
-Ammonium sulfate is sometime used by commercial growers on these soils because it is somewhat soluble and may also be used as an annual nitrogen source.
-It is intended as a safeguard to help hold the soil pH down within the desired range.
-It is not an effective means at reducing the soil pH post planting nor should it be used to decrease the pH preplant.
-Other fertilizers such as diammonium phosphate, monoammonium phosphate, and urea are acidifying agents that may decrease pH over time or help hold pH down on naturally high pH soils.
-These fertilizers should not be used to decrease the soil pH, but are often responsible for the gradual decrease in soil pH in commercial agriculture fields.
+Ammonium sulfate is sometimes used by commercial growers because it is somewhat soluble and can also serve as an annual nitrogen source.
+It is intended as a safeguard to help keep soil pH within the desired range.
+It is not an effective means of reducing soil pH pre- or post-planting.
+Other fertilizers, such as diammonium phosphate, monoammonium phosphate, and urea, are acidifying agents that may decrease pH over time or help keep pH down on naturally high-pH soils.
+These fertilizers should not be used to lower soil pH, but they can cause a gradual decrease in soil pH when used extensively, as in agricultural fields.

 Sphagnum peat moss is often suggested as a soil amendment to decrease soil pH.
 However, most peat moss found in garden centers is neutral or slightly acidic.
 Only Canadian sphagnum peat moss has a low pH of 3.0 to 4.5 and will effectively reduce soil pH.
 Canadian sphagnum peat moss is best used in addition to sulfur applications when building raised beds for acid-loving plants or when large pH adjustments are required.